 |Dried apples||Fibre, potassium||208||

-If you ask which dry fruits to eat, the answer will vary depending on whom you pose this question to.
-This is because there are a whole lot of misconceptions and myths associated with dry fruits.
-Cashews, almonds, apricots, prunes, raisins, dates, walnuts, and pistachios are some dry fruits to eat during pregnancy.
+There are a lot of misconceptions and myths associated with the consumption of dry fruits and nuts during pregnancy.
+Cashew nuts, almonds, apricots, prunes, raisins, dates, walnuts, and pistachios are some dry fruits and nuts that are good for pregnant women.
 Since dry fruits are nutritious, you should aim to include the recommended quantity in your diet each day.
 Here are some ways you can do this:

-- Most dry fruits good for pregnancy can be consumed raw and make for a healthy snack when hungry during pregnancy.
+- Most dry fruits are good for pregnant women and can be consumed raw.
+They also make for a healthy snack when hungry during pregnancy.

-- These can also be incorporated into salads, sandwiches, and desserts like puddings or custards.
+- You can also add nuts and dry fruits to your salads, sandwiches, and desserts like puddings or custards.

-- Make your own dry fruit candy by mincing them and rolling in some grated coconut.
-Store it in the refrigerator for consumption up to ten days.
+- Make your own dry fruit candy by mincing dates and walnuts and rolling them in some grated coconut.
+Store it in the refrigerator for consumption.
+You can consume them for up to ten days.

 - Some types of dry fruits can be hard to bite into or chew.
-So, you can first soak them in boiling water for about ten minutes.
+So, you can first soak them in water before consuming them.

-Pregnancy is a time when you must eat healthily and focus on your well-being and that of your child.
+Pregnancy is a time when you must eat healthy food and focus on your well-being as well as your child’s.
 It is important not to get overwhelmed when making food choices.
-You will be inundated with a flood of information on what to eat and what not to by friends and family.
-Consult with your doctor and gain knowledge about what is best for you and your child.
+You will get a lot of advice from your relatives and family members, and this flood of information on what to eat and what not to can sometimes confuse you.
+But don’t worry.
+Consult your doctor to find out what is best for you and your child.